Remnant Of 1967 Bowling Alley Blaze That Killed 5 Firefighters Donated To Ridgefield FD

 The Cardinal Lanes fire helped change the way New Jersey fire safety codes are written and still remain enforced, Brierty noted.

-"May we never forget our five brother who perished on that fateful day," he said.
+"May we never forget our five brother who perished on that fateful day," the chief said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.